-I send home this Summer Packet at the end of the year for my parents and students to work on during the summer, if they choose.
+Send home this Summer Packet at the end of the year for parents and students to work on during the summer, if they choose.
 Many parents aren’t sure what to do with young children to promote learning in the summer, and tend to resort to worksheets and flashcards.
 Hopefully this packet provides them with fun, hands-on learning activities.
+Find more End of Year Activities.

 Include a set of rhyming cards are in the packet for children to practice matching rhyming words.
 You can have kids cut out and glue these to die cut shapes, then send them in the Summer Packet.
 Or, to save time, just add the sheet to the packet.